sammosummo/sammosummo.github.io/_layouts/home.md

 </li>
 </ul>

-Fair warning: because none of what appears on this website has been peer-reviewed, it might be pure nonsense! <a href="writing">Click here for the archive</a>.
+<p>Fair warning: because none of what appears on this website has been peer-reviewed, it might be pure
+nonsense! <a href="writing">Click here for the archive</a>.</p>

 <h2>Latest publication</h2>